 One of the best parts of visiting Flagstaff in November is that rates for lodging generally drop during this time of year.
 Flagstaff has a lot of great hotels with a couple newer ones, as well as, historic hotels downtown or along Route 66, but you may want to consider getting a vacation rental.
 Perhaps even one with a hot tub!

-Some cool, local lodging ideas in Flagstaff are: a vacation rental through VRBO – Vacation Rentals By Owner or HomeAway, the Arizona Mountain Inn & Suites, stay at a historic hotel at the Weatherford or the Monte Vista, rent a Yurt at the Nordic Center, enjoy the lights at Little America, be close to skiing at the Ski Lift Lodge, or enjoy a bed and breakfast at the Inn at 410.
+Some cool, local lodging ideas in Flagstaff are: the Arizona Mountain Inn & Suites, stay at a historic hotel at the Weatherford or the Monte Vista, rent a Yurt at the Nordic Center, enjoy the lights at Little America, be close to skiing at the Ski Lift Lodge, or enjoy a bed and breakfast at the Inn at 410.

 Okay, my friends!
 We hope this article will help you plan an enjoy your time in Flagstaff during either the month of November or whenever you decide to come visit us.
 See you soon!